As a financial aid recipient, a student has the following rights:

-You may find your current academic year financial-aid award information by logging on to the Financial Aid Student Portal.
+You may find your current academic year financial-aid award information by logging on to CTC link.
 The financial-aid awards listed are organized in the portal by quarter and each type of financial aid is listed separately.
 If any quarter of the current academic year is not listed, this means you were not awarded aid for that quarter.

 As stated in our Satisfactory Academic Progress policies, there is a maximum number of credits students can attempt and still be eligible to receive financial aid.
 If you were awarded for fewer quarters than you were expecting, it probably means that we could not award you for the entire year because you will reach your attempted credit limit before the end of the year.
-“Request for Additional Financial Aid Credits“ appeal forms are available at the Financial Aid Office.
+“Request for Additional Financial Aid Credits“ appeal forms are available at the Student Aid and Scholarships Office.

 The following courses are not eligible for financial aid funding: